Michaeller/smile/README.txt

 KNOWN PROBLEMS
 --------------

-We don't know of any problems at this time, so if you find one, please let us know by adding an issue!
+I don't know of any problems at this time, so if you find one, please let me know by adding an issue!

 VERSION HISTORY